ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: logical_name

     A string containing the logical name you specified when opening the  current IVI session.
-    You may pass a logical name to the niSwitch_init or  niSwitch_InitWithOptions functions.
+    You may pass a logical name to the :py:meth:`niswitch.Session.init` or  :py:meth:`niswitch.Session.InitWithOptions` functions.
 The IVI Configuration utility must contain an entry for the logical name.
 The logical name entry refers to a virtual instrument section in the  IVI Configuration file.
 The virtual instrument section specifies a physical  device and initial user options.

     The following table lists the characteristics of this property.